learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

 ### Exercise 1:

-Create a function in python `one_sample_ttest(sample, popmean, alpha)` that will take in a sample data, the population mean and the alpha value to calculate and print out the t-statistic, critical t-value and p-value for the sample and identify if the results are significant or not.
+Create a function in python `one_sample_ttest(sample, popmean, alpha)` that will take in sample data (an array of observations), the population mean and the alpha value to calculate and print out the t-statistic, critical t-value and p-value for the sample and identify if the results are significant or not.
 The function should also create a visualization using seaborn of the distribution to check for normality.

 ```python